Textualize/textual/docs/widgets/data_table.md

 ### Sorting

-The `DataTable` can be sorted using the [sort][textual.widgets.DataTable.sort] method.
-In order to sort your data by a column, you can provide the `key` you supplied to the `add_column` method or a `ColumnKey`.
-You can then pass one more column keys to the `sort` method to sort by one or more columns.

-Additionally, you can sort your `DataTable` with a custom function (or other callable) via the `key` argument.
-Similar to the `key` parameter of the built-in [sorted()](https://docs.python.org/3/library/functions.html#sorted) function, your function (or other callable) should take a single argument (row) and return a key to use for sorting purposes.

-Providing both `columns` and `key` will limit the row information sent to your `key` function (or other callable) to only the columns specified.
+The DataTable rows can be sorted using the  [`sort`][textual.widgets.DataTable.sort]  method.

+There are three methods of using [`sort`][textual.widgets.DataTable.sort]:

+* By Column.
+Pass columns in as parameters to sort by the natural order of one or more columns.
+Specify a column using either a [`ColumnKey`][textual.widgets.data_table.ColumnKey] instance or the `key` you supplied to [`add_column`][textual.widgets.DataTable.add_column].
+For example, `sort("country", "region")` would sort by country, and, when the country values are equal, by region.
+* By Key function.
+Pass a function as the `key` parameter to sort, similar to the [key function parameter](https://docs.python.org/3/howto/sorting.html#key-functions)  of Python's [`sorted()](https://docs.python.org/3/library/functions.html#sorted) built-in.
+The function will be called once per row with a tuple of all row values.
+* By both Column and Key function.
+You can specify which columns to include as parameters to your key function.
+For example, `sort("hours", "rate", key=lambda h, r: h*r)` passes two values to the key function for each row.

+The `reverse` argument reverses the order of your sort.
+Note that correct sorting may require your key function to undo your formatting.

 === "Output"

     ```{.textual path="docs/examples/widgets/data_table_sort.py"}